gpschool/gpss20/README.md

 The main settings can be found in the ```_config.yml``` file.
 They include conference location, name, year, days of operation.

-Then a few layout files are added
+A few layout files are provided by the base jekyll class, `gpschool/jekyll-theme`

 ```
 _layouts/program.html